 All Other Operations.
-The Department requests \$16.5 million from all funds, including \$3.7 million from general revenues for all other operating expenses.
-This is \$1.0 million more than enacted, including \$0.1 million from general revenues, primarily to replace computers in various divisions, including Accounts and Control, Purchasing and the Bureau of Audits, which the Department indicates are more than five years old.
+The Department requested \$16.5 million from all funds, including \$3.7 million from general revenues for all other operating expenses.
+This is \$1.0 million more than enacted, including \$0.1 million from general revenues, primarily to replace computers in various divisions, including Accounts and Control, Purchasing and the Bureau of Audits, which the Department indicated are more than five years old.
 It also includes computer supplies for the Division of Purchasing and the Bureau of Audits.
 The request also includes \$0.8 million from federal and other sources for grants administered by the Division of Planning.

-The Governor recommends funding essentially as requested, with the exception of providing \$10,000 less general revenues for computer expenses in the Bureau of Audits and adds \$10,000 for diversity training.
-He also adds \$24,587 of non-general revenue funds available from statewide medical benefit savings for unidentified operating expenses.
+The Governor recommended funding essentially as requested, with the exception of providing \$10,000 less general revenues for computer expenses in the Bureau of Audits and added \$10,000 for diversity training.
+He also added \$24,587 of non-general revenue funds available from statewide medical benefit savings for unidentified operating expenses.
+The Assembly concurred.

 Veterans Memorial Auditorium Land Purchase.
-The Department requests new expenditures of \$3.5 million from Rhode Island Capital Plan funds to purchase the property adjacent to the Veterans Auditorium.
-The Department indicates that it is in negotiation with the owner of the property.
+The Department requested new expenditures of \$3.5 million from Rhode Island Capital Plan funds to purchase the property adjacent to the Veterans Auditorium.
+The Department indicated that it is in negotiation with the owner of the property.
 The land would be purchased for future development and the Administration indicated that it could be used as parking for Capitol Hill during the day and perhaps the Renaissance Hotel could use it at night.
-The Governor recommends \$4.5 million in FY 2014 to purchase and make improvement to the land.
+The Governor recommended \$4.5 million in FY 2014 to purchase and make improvement to the land.
+The Assembly included \$4.15 million in FY 2014 and included language in Article 1, which limits the cost per square foot to \$70.

 Veterans Memorial Auditorium Repairs.
-The Department requests the enacted amount of \$4.0 million from Rhode Island Capital Plan funds to renovate the Veterans Memorial Auditorium and office building.
+The Department requested the enacted amount of \$4.0 million from Rhode Island Capital Plan funds to renovate the Veterans Memorial Auditorium and office building.
 The renovations will include roof repairs, upgrading the lighting around the stage area, a new loading dock, and upgrading the HVAC and security systems.
 In 2007, the Veterans Memorial Auditorium Foundation and the administration discussed concerns about the transfer of the facility from the state to the Foundation.
 The administration requested that the Rhode Island Convention Center Authority consider operating and managing the facility in lieu of the Foundation.
 The Convention Center Authority took over management of the facility on July 1, 2008; however, the facility is still owned by the state and maintenance must be done to preserve the building.
-The Governor recommends advancing \$0.6 million of approved funding to FY 2013.
+The Governor recommended advancing \$0.6 million of approved funding to FY 2013.
+The Assembly concurred.

 Other Capital Projects.
-The Department requests \$24.2 million from Rhode Island Capital Plan funds for all other capital project expenditures.
+The Department requested \$24.2 million from Rhode Island Capital Plan funds for all other capital project expenditures.
 This is \$1.1 million more than enacted to reflect unexpended Rhode Island Capital Plan funds from FY 2012, as well as revised construction schedules.

-The Governor recommends total expenditures of \$20.5 million, \$2.6 million less than enacted, which is \$3.6 million less than requested.
+The Governor recommended total expenditures of \$20.5 million, \$2.6 million less than enacted, which is \$3.6 million less than requested.
+Subsequently, he requested several amendments to reflect revised project costs or delays.
+The Assembly provided total project costs of \$17.6 million essentially as recommended.
 A detailed analysis of the projects is included in the Capital Budget Section of this publication.